 A crowdfunding campaign to finance medical treatment for a domestic worker who was fired for having cancer has surpassed its target of HK$400,000.

-Filipina domestic worker Baby Jane Allas hit the headlines after she was abruptly fired after being diagnosed with stage three cervical cancer.
-The 35-year-old mother of five was left without healthcare following her dismissal in January.
+Filipina domestic worker Baby Jane Allas hit the headlines after she was abruptly fired after being diagnosed with stage three cervical cancer in January.
+The 35-year-old mother of five was left without healthcare following her dismissal.

 The Hong Kong government requires foreign domestic workers to leave the city within two weeks after the termination of their employment.
 But Allas had her stay extended to March 19 following a labour claim hearing.

 The campaign had reached HK$715,572 as of Monday morning.

 “We have been overwhelmed by the generous support from the community,” Jessica Cutrera, founder of the GoGetMeFunding campaign, told HKFP.
 “Now that we have funds to start to provide her with the medical care she needs, and support from the medical community, Baby Jane is focused on her health care.
 We are working on getting her children passports so they can come [to] visit.”